andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 You might think of string as a base datatype, but it actually behaves very similar to a [[#List|list]] (or more precisely a [[#Tuple|tuple]]) of individual characters.
 So especially in low level languages you will find `character` as a base datatype and the string is just a collection of characters.

 ### Special Characters
+> [!todo]- partly exam relevant
+> Basics are relevant, more advanced usage is not necessary.
+First 5 rows of the table are relevant, the others not.

 Python strings support many special characters.
 To use a special character first write a backslash `\` to escape the string and tell python that the next thing is a special character.
 After the backslash you can put one of the supported special characters.

 | Character    | Description                                                                                  | Example                                     |